Venus: The Mother of Rome and Goddess of Love and Fertility

 Worshiping Venus, the Roman Goddess of Love and Fertility

-This last conclusion is also reflected in the many titles that Venus enjoyed.
-There is, indeed, not ‘one’ Venus, and she is worshiped for a variety of things.
-The Roman temples that were built for Venus referred to her in various names.
+Venus enjoyed many titles and was worshiped for a variety of things.
+The Roman temples that were built for Venus referred to her by various names.

 Besides that, Venus was also associated with another Roman god by the name of Cloacina, who was the goddess of cloaca maxima.
 A somewhat dubious honor, since the cloaca maxima is the main sewerage system of ancient Rome.

 Lastly, Venus was also beloved by the Roman state leaders and Roman people.
 Julius Caesar and Augustus were some of the leading figures in this.
-Because of their passion for Venus, she even became honored as the mother of Rome, or Venus Genetrix.
-Julius Caesar was the first that actually erected a temple for the new mother of Rome.
+Because of their passion for Venus, she even became honored as the mother of Rome or Venus Genetrix.
+Julius Caesar was the first to erect a temple for the new mother of Rome.

 Some other titles that are common for Venus are Venus Felix (the happy Venus), Venus Victrix (victorious Venus), or Venus Caelestis (heavenly Venus).